 The following management's discussion and analysis describes the principal factors affecting the Company's results of operations, liquidity, capital resources and contractual cash obligations.
 This discussion should be read in conjunction with the accompanying audited consolidated financial statements, information about our business practices, significant accounting policies, risk factors, and the transactions that underlie our financial results, which are included in various parts of this filing.
-Our website address is www.callon.com.
-All of our filings with the SEC are available free of charge through our website as soon as reasonably practicable after we file them with, or furnish them to, the SEC.
-Information on our website does not form part of this report on Form 10-K.
+Our Web site address is www.callon.com.
+All of our filings with the SEC are available free of charge through our Web site as soon as reasonably practicable after we file them with, or furnish them to, the SEC.
+Information on our Web site does not form part of this report on Form 10-K.

 We are an independent oil and natural gas company established in 1950.
 We are focused on the acquisition, development, exploration and exploitation of unconventional, onshore, oil and natural gas reserves in the Permian Basin in West Texas, and more specifically, the Midland Basin.
-Our operations to date have been predominantly focused on horizontal drilling of several prospective intervals, including multiple levels of the Wolfcamp formation.
-We have assembled a multi-year inventory of potential horizontal well locations and intend to add to this inventory through delineation drilling of emerging zones on our existing acreage and acquisition of additional locations through acreage purchases, joint ventures and asset swaps.
-Our production was approximately 82% oil and 18% natural gas for the year ended December 31, 2014.
-On December 31, 2014, our net acreage position in the Permian Basin was 27,366 net acres, including 9,301 net acres in the Northern Midland Basin that the Company plans to let expire.
+Our operating culture is centered on responsible development of hydrocarbon resources, safety and the environment, which we believe strengthens our operational performance.
+Our drilling activity is predominantly focused on the horizontal development of several prospective intervals, including multiple levels of the Wolfcamp formation and, more recently, the Lower Spraberry shale.
+We have assembled a multi-year inventory of potential h orizontal well locations and intend to add to this inventory through delineation drilling of emerging zones on our existing acreage and acquisition of additional locations through acreage purchases, joint ventures and asset swaps.
+Our production was approximately 80% oil and 20% natural gas for the year ended December 31, 2015.
+On December 31, 2015, our net acreage position in the Permian Basin was 17,675 net acres.